SleipnirGroup/Choreo/README.md

 - Physical experimentation
 - System Identification methods

-### Pronounciation: Khoreúō /  khor - eh - vo

-Derived from Greek word χορεύω, which means to dance.

 If none of these techniques are possible, a reasonable estimate of MoI would be `mass * length * width / 6` based on the assumption of a rectangle of uniformly-distributed mass.

 ## Tauri Recommended IDE Setup

 - [VS Code](https://code.visualstudio.com/) + [Tauri](https://marketplace.visualstudio.com/items?itemName=tauri-apps.tauri-vscode) + [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)

+## Pronounciation

+### Khoreúō /  khor - eh - vo
+Derived from Greek word χορεύω, which means to dance.